How to submit your entry

 Photography categories – Images should be uploaded as JPEGs (see technical requirements).

 Proof of publication – Required for Cartooning and Photography categories, proof should be submitted as “supplemental” material.
-Each cartoon or photo published in print should be supported by a PDF of clipping or tearsheet, with date and caption.
+Each cartoon or photo published in print should be supported by a PDF of clippings or tearsheets, with dates and captions.
 If an online cartoon or photo is submitted, it should be accompanied by a PDF of a screen-shot from the eligible website with date and caption.
-The PDFs should be combined and submitted as a single file (see technical requirements).
+The PDF should be submitted as a single file (see technical requirements).

 Fee – There is a nonrefundable handling fee of $50 for each entry.
 Payment is by credit card.